-This is a guest post by Travis Kimmel, co-founder and CEO of GitPrime, a startup that uses data from GitHub, GitLab, BitBucket—or any Git based code repository—to help engineering leaders move faster, optimize work patterns, and advocate for engineering with concrete data.
+This is a guest post by Kathryn Murphy, EVP and General Manager of Pluralsight Flow, an engineering analytics platform that leverages data from code commits, pull requests, and tickets to help engineering leaders and teams move faster, optimize work patterns, and improve engineering workflows.

 Enterprise SaaS startups face a common dilemma when it comes to the decision of whether or not to develop an on-prem version of their product.
 All the signs from pundits and analysts say cloud services are where the world is heading.
 Your investors are worried another product will affect the company’s focus, and you’re worried that staffing up a separate team to build a new product will destroy your budget (not to mention your corporate culture).

 … anybody who’s been in this game for a significant amount of time knows that enterprise buyers don’t always share your enthusiasm around managed services.
 The chances are, you’ve had your fair share of prospects who have conceptually bought the product, but made it clear they can’t, or won’t, actually buy the product until it’s delivered on-prem (or at least on IaaS resources they control).
 They’ve seen your security audits, met your team, and trust you know what you’re doing.
 But they’re not about to bet their jobs on any of those things.

 This puts startups in a tough place.
 To use a football analogy, it puts startups at 4th-down-and-2 on the 50-yard-line, in a close game with little time remaining.
 The safe thing to do would be to punt and trust your defense; the bold move would be to go for it and try to secure the win right now.
 Stick with the SaaS business model you chose because it was easier, or try to secure those big deals by building a new offering.